Meson dynamics from locally exciting a particle-conserving $Z_2$ lattice gauge theory: Effect of the initial state's energy on meson dynamics

 \section{Effect of the initial state's energy on meson dynamics}

 At fixed values of the confining field $h/J$, we can tune the nature of excitations that emerge by changing the initial excitation energy.
 This is akin to collider experiments where changing the center-of-mass collision energy determines what excitations can be produced.
-We consider adding some amplitude of $r=2$ meson to the $r=1$ meson initial state in order to tune the energy as shown in Fig.~\ref{fig:r=2meson}.
+We consider adding some amplitude of $r=2$ meson to the $r=1$ meson initial state in order to tune the energy as shown in Fig.~\ref{fig:r2meson}.
 Such a configuration corresponds to tilting one of the gauge spins by an angle $\theta$ about the $y$-axis.
 In the $|r,c\rangle$ basis, such initial states are

-Using the Hamiltonian in Eq.~\ref{hamiltonian2}, the energy of this initial state is, $E(\theta) = \sin \theta + 2h \sin^2 (\theta/2) + 2h$.
+Using the Hamiltonian in Eq.~\ref{hamiltonian2}, the energy of this initial state is, $E(\theta) = J \sin \theta + 2h \sin^2 (\theta/2) + 2h$.
 The term $2h \sin^2 (\theta/2)$ comes from the confining electric field energy of the $r=2$ meson amplitude and the $\sin \theta$ term denotes the kinetic energy from the hopping term of the Hamiltonian.
 We tune $\theta$ from $0$ to $\pi$, varying the initial state from an $r=1$ meson continuously to an $r=2$ meson.
-The energy, $E(\theta)$, varies non-monotonically with $\theta$ as shown in Fig.~\ref{fig:energysizevstheta}.
+The energy, $E(\theta)$, varies non-monotonically with $\theta$ as shown in Fig.~\ref{fig:energysizevstheta}(a),(b) for $h/J=1.1,0.3$.
 This is due to the kinetic energy contribution.
-Starting from $|\psi_{\theta}(0)\rangle$ at a fixed confining field, $h=1.1J$, we calculate the average size, $r'_{\text{avg}}$, of propagating mesons at long times and plot it in Fig.~\ref{fig:energysizevstheta} as a function of $\theta$.
-We find that $r'_{\text{avg}}$ closely tracks the initial state's energy, having the same functional dependence on $\theta$ as energy does.
-If the initial energy increases, $r'_{\text{avg}}$ rises, indicating larger mesons.
+Starting from $|\psi_{\theta}(0)\rangle$ at a fixed confining field, we calculate the average size, $r'_{\text{avg}}$, of the propagating meson at long times and plot it in Fig.~\ref{fig:energysizevstheta}(a),(b) as a function of $\theta$ for $h/J=1.1$ and $h/J=0.3$ respectively.
+We find that $r'_{\text{avg}}$ closely tracks the initial state's energy in both cases, having the same functional dependence on $\theta$ as energy does.
+If the initial energy increases, $r'_{\text{avg}}$ rises, indicating a larger meson.
 Note that although the initial state is spatially largest when $\theta = \pi$ (an $r=2$ meson), the average size of mesons is lower compared to the case when $\theta = 3\pi/4$ where the initial energy is higher.
 This occurs because the initial kinetic energy also gets converted into the size of mesons.

 This can be understood from the nature of the eigenstate solutions of the Hamiltonian in Eq.~\ref{hamiltonian2} that we saw in Sec~\ref{sec:twoparticle} in the large $h/J$ limit.
 The eigenenergy given by $E_{n,k} = 2h n$ is independent of the center-of-mass momentum $k$.
 For large $h/J$, each eigenfunction corresponding to $E_{n,k}$ is sharply peaked around the relative coordinate value of $r=n$, denoting an $r=n$ meson.
 Therefore even though the Hamiltonian has contributions from both the hopping term (kinetic energy) and meson confinement terms (electric field energy), the eigenenergies only depend on the length of the meson excitation.
 This property persists even for cases where $h/J < 1$.
 We have numerically checked that the eigenenergies of the Hamiltonian in Eq.~\ref{wannierstark} are quantized in the bulk of the spectrum (where states with $r \gg 1$ contribute more) for $h/J$ as low as $0.1$.
 The quantization gets destroyed for small $h/J$ as we near the bottom of the spectrum where $r \sim 1$ states contribute significantly.
 However, a higher initial energy can place the system closer to the bulk of the spectrum for small $h/J$, somewhat counteracting this lack of quantization.